 While this is easier for you as the owner by far, it can add quite a few costs that need to be built into your overall budget.
 The other thing that you need to consider when thinking about your budget, is that renters will eventually damage things in the home that will need to be repaired or replaced.

 Not Using Your Vacation Home As A Rental

 If you think that you would rather not use your vacation home as a rental, you can certainly choose to simply close the house up when you are not there.
 This does have its own set of challenges, however, especially if you are not very close to the home to be able to check up on it.

 Winter weather, storms, and other issues can arise that will require that someone be able to check on the house while you are away.
 You may be close enough to take care of this yourself, but that is often not the case.

 In addition, a home and its yards need maintenance, even when you are away, and this means that it is always wisest to hire a management or property care company to check up on and take care of your home when you are away.

-This is usually not a huge cost, but in some areas it can add up each month.
+This is not a huge cost, but it can add up each month.
 If you are buying a condo, make sure that you are clear about what maintenance is not cared for in your HOA agreement.

 4. Consider the Trip to Your New Vacation Home

 This is another factor that can seem like it’s not a big deal until you actually own your new vacation home.
 If you have to fly to the home, is that something that you really want to do each time you want to go on vacation?
 If you can drive, is the drive easy, or full of traffic and frustrating?